-Ectolibrium is an intentionally weird 2.5D platformer, providing a niche and culty experience.
+Ectolibrium is a niche and culty science fiction 2.5D platformer.
 The game is rich with lore, but low on exposition.
 Its controls are simple but nuanced, letting players become the Outlier, an alien creature hauled from another dimension and discarded into a dangerous wasteland.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.